 Concentrates: Are Grains, pelleted feeds, sweet feeds.

 The “traditional” method of feeding a horse is feeding in the morning and feeding at night, but horses are natural continuous grazers and their stomachs are designed to eat small amounts of forage several times a day.

 Horses should eat 1.5 to 2-3% of their body weight depending on specific needs or production stage (working horse, growing, lactating mare, maintenance, etc.) and a minimum of 1.5% should consist of dry matter or forage.

 For example, a horse that weighs 1000 lbs for 2% of his body weight, he would be eating 20 lbs of food a day.

 Different Types Of Hays

-Grass hays have a higher fiber content than legume hays and are lower in calories.
-Grass hays are the safest hay for your horse to graze on throughout the day.
+Grass hay has a higher fiber content than legume hay and is lower in calories.
+Grass hay is the safest type of for your horse to graze on throughout the day.

 It is also very important to be cautious when feeding legume hays to your horses.

 Hay quality is very important for your horse’s nutrition.
 Determining the quality of hay can be sampled and analyzed, but most people just use their own judgment.

 Good quality hay is fine-stemmed, leafy and green.